different-ai/file-organizer-2000/tutorials/assistantSidebar.md

 But first, you'll need to follow these two steps to enable the feature:

 1. Go to experimental features in the plugin settings and add your early access code
-2. Go to the Hotkeys section in the main settings and search for `AI File Organizer 2000: Show Assistant`.
+2. Go to the Hotkeys section in the main settings and search for `AI Note Companion: Show Assistant`.
 Then, simply assign a keyboard command.

 Now for the actual functionality all you need to do is: